Back to Hazards Directory

 Before a Flood Occurs

-- Have at least a 5 to 7 day Disaster Supplies Kit assembled.
+- Have at least a 5 day Disaster Supplies Kit assembled.

 - Purchase a NOAA Weather Radio to monitor severe weather.